kailash-manasarovar/statement/docs/timeline/2023/august.md

 ## Fighting back

 - I realize that Domingo, the trumpet teacher, and all their mates from Dénia are continuing to harass me online.
-- I have no choice but to fight back.
+- They leave me no choice but to fight back.

 ![Tiger girl fights back](../../content/images/lioness-3.png)